 Finally, we investigate the behavior of the surrogate close to the di-top threshold in Fig.~\ref{fig:ggHH_LO_flux_threshold_scan}.
 The upper left panel shows the true and learned amplitudes as a function of $\beta_H$ for fixed $\cos\theta = 0$.
 At this scale, we cannot see any deviation of the surrogate.
 For increasing $\log(1-\beta_H)$, the amplitude decreases, with the steepest descent below the top threshold at $\beta_H \simeq 0.69$.
 At the top threshold, the amplitude has a turning point before it plateaus for large $\log(1-\beta_H)$.

 The steep decline is generally hard to learn by a network with a fixed typical resolution.
-The effect is shown in the upper right panel, where $|\Delta|$ fluctuates at the level of $\lesssim 10^{-6}$ for $\log(1-\beta_H) \lesssim -2$.
+The effect is shown in the upper right panel depicting the relative accuracy $|\Delta|$ and the relative estimated uncertainty $\sigma_\text{syst}/A$ as a function of $\log(1-\beta_H)$ comparing the surrogates trained with and without the additional KDE sample.. $|\Delta|$ fluctuates at the level of $\lesssim 10^{-6}$ for $\log(1-\beta_H) \lesssim -2$.
 Above this point, the steep decline lowers the accuracy, and close to the top threshold, the accuracy drops to $\sim 3\cdot 10^{-4}$.
 This behavior is well captured by the uncertainty estimate.
-In the lower two panels we can see how the additional KDE sampling does not remove this potential failure mode, but alleviates it significantly.
+In the lower two panels, we show the same curves as in the upper right panel focusing on the top threshold region.
+The lower left panel uses a logarithmic scaling for the $y$ axis; the right one, a linear scaling.
+We can see how the additional KDE sampling does not remove the accuracy drop at the top threshold, but alleviates it significantly.